-- · our organization; - · calculating our net asset value (including the cost and expenses of any independent valuation firms); - expenses incurred by the Advisor payable to third parties in monitoring our investments and performing due diligence on prospective portfolio companies; - interest payable on debt, if any, incurred to finance our investments; - the costs of future offerings of common shares and other securities, if any; - the base management fee and any incentive management fee; - dividends and distributions on our preferred shares, if any, and common shares; - administration fees payable under the administration agreement; - fees payable to third parties relating to, or associated with, making investments; - transfer agent, trustee, registrar, paying agent and custodial fees; - · registration fees; - listing fees; - taxes; - independent director fees and expenses; - · costs of preparing and filing reports or other documents with the SEC; - the costs of any reports, proxy statements or other notices to our stockholders, including printing costs;
+- our organization; - calculating our net asset value (including the cost and expenses of any independent valuation firms); - expenses incurred by the Advisor payable to third parties in monitoring our investments and performing due diligence on prospective portfolio companies;

-- · our fidelity bond; - a portion of our directors and officers/errors and omissions liability insurance, and any other insurance premiums; - indemnification payments; - · direct costs and expenses of administration, including audit and legal costs; and - all other expenses reasonably incurred by us or the Administrator, such as the allocable portion of overhead under the administration agreement, including rent and other allocable portions of the cost of certain of our officers and their respective staffs.
+- interest payable on debt, if any, incurred to finance our investments; - the costs of future offerings of common shares and other securities, if any; - the base management fee and any incentive management fee; - dividends and distributions on our preferred shares, if any, and common shares; - administration fees payable under the administration agreement; - fees payable to third parties relating to, or associated with, making investments; - transfer agent and custodial fees; - registration fees; - · listing fees; - taxes; - · independent director fees and expenses; - costs of preparing and filing reports or other documents with the SEC; - · the costs of any reports, proxy statements or other notices to our stockholders, including printing costs; - · our fidelity bond; - · a portion of our directors and officers/errors and omissions liability insurance, and any other insurance premiums; - · indemnification payments; - · direct costs and expenses of administration, including audit and legal costs; and - all other expenses reasonably incurred by us or the Administrator in connection with administering our business, such as the allocable portion of overhead under the administration agreement, including rent and other allocable portions of the cost of certain of our officers and their respective staffs.

-We will reimburse the Advisor for costs and expenses incurred by the Advisor for office space rental, office equipment and utilities allocable to the Advisor under the Management Agreement, as well as any costs and expenses incurred by the Advisor relating to any non-investment advisory, administrative or operating services provided by the Advisor to us.
-For the years ended December 31, 2012, 2011 and 2010, we incurred \$1,991,416, \$1,779,734 and \$1,622,957, respectively, for such investment advisor expenses under the Management Agreement.
+We will reimburse the Advisor for costs and expenses incurred by the Advisor for office space rental, office equipment and utilities allocable to the Advisor under the management agreement, as well as any costs and expenses incurred by the Advisor relating to any non-investment advisory, administrative or operating services provided by the Advisor to us.
+For the years ended December 31, 2011, 2010 and 2009, we incurred \$1,779,734, \$1,622,957 and \$1,466,563, respectively, for such investment advisor expenses under the management agreement.

 From time to time, the Advisor may pay amounts owed by us to third party providers of goods or services.
 We will subsequently reimburse the Advisor for such amounts paid on our behalf.
-Reimbursements to the Advisor for the years ended December 31, 2012, 2011 and 2010 were \$3,107,677, \$3,046,228 and \$3,240,732, respectively.
+Reimbursements to the Advisor for the years ended December 31, 2011, 2010 and 2009 were \$3,046,228, \$3,240,732 and \$1,978,629, respectively.